MJHutchinson/ExtrinsicGaugeIndependentVectorGPs/examples/wind_interpolation/README.md

 The main script to run the wind interpolation experiment is `gp_interpolation_clean.py` (reminder to change filename).
 However before running this, you will need to run the following scripts in order:
 - `generate_satellite_data.py` to generate the satellite observations used for conditioning the GP.
 - `spatial_pretraining.py` to learn the length scale from the weatherbench data.
-In the latter, you have the option to specify the geometry of the base manifold by including the flag `-g`.
+Here, you have the option to specify the geometry of the base manifold by including the flag `-g`.
 So if you want to use a Euclidean kernel (which is the default), run
 ```
 python spatial_pretraining.py -g r2
 ```